Why Bitcoin? Next Steps for Mass Adoption

 As this mindset spreads among populations, it only becomes stronger and more influential in changing the way money works as a free market entity, without the need for any form of coercion or heavy-handed control.

-True Capitalism Unleashed
+Cryptocurrency is True Capitalism Unleashed

 Bitcoin as the first truly free-market money will unleash a form of capitalism that the world has never seen.